Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources: Introduction

-In Section \ref{sec:2} we explain our ULX selection method, involving the use of a classification of X-ray sources, and the way we validate the sample and build a complete subsample.
+In Section \ref{sec:2} we explain our ULX selection method, involving the use of a classification of X-ray sources, and the way we validated the sample and built a complete sub-sample.
 The sample of contaminants and the selection of HLX candidates are also described.
-In Section \ref{sec:3} we present a statistical study of our clean sample, in terms of X-ray luminosity function, ULX rate evolution with the environment, hardness and variability properties.
-Samples of XRBs, ULXs and HLXs are compared.
+In Section \ref{sec:3} we present a statistical study of our clean sample, in terms of the X-ray luminosity function, ULX rate evolution with the environment, and hardness and variability properties.
+Samples of XRBs, ULXs, and HLXs are compared.
 We discuss these results in Section \ref{sec:4} and compare them to catalogues and results obtained in previous works.
 The nature of HLXs is also investigated.
 We summarise our study in Section \ref{sec:5}.
 Unless stated otherwise, errors are quoted at the 1-$\sigma$ level.